YigWoo/uva/aoapc/vol1/issue-tracker.md

 3. **Don't mess up a simple question with a complicated approach, and DO REMEMBER: find an elegant and simple approach before you starting coding the problem!**

 ## 409 Excuses, Excuses!
+1. There's a function `nextword` which take a pure alphabetic word from `istream` and convert it to lowercase then return the word.
+You might need it some time.

+## 10878 Decode the tape
+I don't know what's wrong

+## 10815 Andy's First Dictionary